jeffreycwitt/hn202/docs/aug-and-roman-decline.md

 How is this problem motivating Augustine in the *City of God*?

 {:.answer}
-Augustine is trying to offer a defense of the Christian's against these Roman accusations.
+Augustine is trying to offer a defense of the Christians against these Roman accusations.

 </div>